Narayan2024/shell-scripting/README.md

 3) When you do a git push , git prompts you to enter the PAT and that's it.
 You are authenticated.

 ```
-PS : PAT is sensitive and is not supposed to be shared with anyone.
+PS : PAT is sensitive and is not supposed to be shared with anyone..